Puyodead1/Puyodead1/README.md

 Hi,
 I really like cats, and I have a facination with Robotics, Computers, Electronics, and Coding.
+Most of my projects are automation utilities, Discord bots, and Minecraft plugins

 I have experience in a few languages including:
+ - JavaScript/TypeScript
  - Java
- - JavaScript/Typescript
- - PHP
  - Python
- - C#
+ - C# (Just the basics)
- - Basic C++
- - Basic Go

 I currently have 7 Microsoft Certifications:
  - Introduction to Programming Using Java